Any views expressed by the host on this program still documented to be almost always right 99.7 percent of the time.

 And the lawyer said, I'm asking this court to help this vulnerable young woman by making the parents cough up the dough.

-Now, in court papers, Rachel, the 18-year-old who ran all the way from home, said that her mom has called her fat, while her dad has been inappropriately affectionate with her.
+Now, in court papers, Rachel, the 18-year-old who ran away from home, said that her mom has called her fat, while her dad has been inappropriately affectionate with her.

 No.